fewlaps/slim-jpg/README.md

 Nope.
 SlimJpeg targets the rocky server-side guys.
 The library uses `javax.imageio.ImageIO` that is not included in Android.
 D'oh!
 If you try it you'll end with a `java.lang.NoClassDefFoundError: Failed resolution of: Ljavax/imageio/ImageIO;`.
 It was harder for me than for you...

+## How does SlimJPG manage the color profiles?

+The embedded color profile of a JPG is stored in its metadata.
+So, if you have a JPG with an embedded color profile and you need to have it embedded also in the optimized JPG, tell the library to keep the picture's metadata.
+This is usually needed when you intend to print that optimized JPG on paper or fabric, like the photographs or the fashion designers do.
+If you plan to display your images on computer or phone screens, usually you don't need to keep the color profiles.

+In case you're managing JPGs with an embedded color profile and you delete its metadata, the resulting JPG will have no color profile, so the default sRGB will be used.
+That's what the JPG standard says.
+But don't worry: if the source picture had another color profile, let's say Adobe RGB 1998, SlimJPG will convert those colors to sRGB and save the picture without a color profile, so the browser or app that displays the JPG will successfully use sRGB.

 # Download